Introduction to VMware Horizon 7 for Citrix AdministratorsVMware Horizon 7

 Citrix NetScaler Unified Gateway provides contextual access and single sign-on to web, VDI, and mobile applications.

-In Horizon 7, Workspace ONE (cloud) or VMware Identity Manager (on premises) provides contextual access and a unified enterprise application store with single sign-on across Windows, web, and native mobile applications.
+In Horizon 7, Workspace ONE (cloud) or Workspace ONE Access (on premises) provides contextual access and a unified enterprise application store with single sign-on across Windows, web, and native mobile applications.
 The Unified Access Gateway component is used to provide secure connectivity to applications and desktops.

 Clients and Protocols